José Maria Garcia Maldonado: Early life

 Garcia Maldonado was born March 24, 1979, in San Julián, Jalisco in Mexico.
 After attending the public schools in San Julián, he decided to become a priest.
 Garcia Maldonado entered the minor seminary of the Diocese of San Juan de los Lagos in Arendas.
 He then studied philosophy at the major seminary of the diocese.

 Garcia Maldonado immigrated to the United States in 2001 to join his family there.
-He entered the Casa Jesus Program of the Archdiocese of Chicago in 2002, then continued his preparation for the priesthood at the Mundelein Seminary in Mundelein, Illinois.He received a Master of Divinity degreed in 2007.
+He entered the Casa Jesus Program of the Archdiocese of Chicago in 2002, then continued his preparation for the priesthood at the Mundelein Seminary in Mundelein, Illinois.
+He received a Master of Divinity degree in 2007.

 Priesthood

-On May 17, 2008, Garcia Maldonado was ordained to the priesthood at St. Juliana Church in Chicago by Cardinal Francis Eugene George.After his ordination, the archdiocese assigned Garcia Maldonado as associate pastor at the Shrine of Our Lady of Guadalupe in Des Plaines, Illinois.
+On May 17, 2008, Garcia Maldonado was ordained to the priesthood at St. Juliana Church in Chicago by Cardinal Francis Eugene George.
+After his ordination, the archdiocese assigned Garcia Maldonado as associate pastor at the Shrine of Our Lady of Guadalupe in Des Plaines, Illinois.
 He was later transferred to Good Shepherd Parish in Chicago to serve as administrator and pastor.
 In 2021, the archdiocese named Garcia Maldonado as pastor of St. Jose Sanchez del Rio Parish in Chicago.

 During this period, Garcia Maldonado also worked as assistant director of vocations at St. Joseph's College Seminary at Loyola University of Chicago.
 In addition, he served as dean of Vicariate IVC and IVA.

 Episcopacy

-Pope Francis appointed Garcia Maldonado as the titular bishop of Fallaba and as an auxiliary bishop of Chicago on December 20, 2024.He was consecrated as a bishop on February 26, 2025, by Cardinal Blase Cupich at Holy Name Cathedral in Chicago.
+Pope Francis appointed Garcia Maldonado as the titular bishop of Fallaba and as an auxiliary bishop of Chicago on December 20, 2024.
+He was consecrated as a bishop on February 26, 2025, by Cardinal Blase Cupich at Holy Name Cathedral in Chicago.